EventGet 50% off your ticket to MongoDB.local London on October 2. Use code WEB50Learn more >>

 Step 3: Embed

-Embedding is where you associate your text with an LLM to create a vector representation of that text.
+Embedding is where you use an LLM to create a vector representation text.
 There are many options to choose from, such as OpenAI and Hugging Face, and LangChang provides a standard interface for interacting with all of them.

 We're simply going to load the embedder in this step.
 The real power comes when we store the embeddings in Step 4.